Jan. 6 select committee plans to vote to subpoena Trump, sources say

 The vote to compel the former president to provide information is a dramatic escalation in the committee's investigation, across which the panel conducted more than 1,000 interviews and depositions, including with a range of White House officials, members of Trump's Cabinet, and campaign aides.

-Committee members repeatedly said publicly they were weighing whether to ask Vice President Mike Pence to appear before them, but had not yet decided whether to do so, and whether to issue a subpoena to the former president.
+Committee members repeatedly said over the course of its probe publicly they were weighing whether to ask Vice President Mike Pence to appear before them, but had not yet decided whether to do so.
+They also had not yet decided whether to issue a subpoena to the former president.

+Trump will likely challenge a subpoena issued by the select committee.
+In the past, he has asked the federal courts to intervene in efforts by the congressional Democrats to obtain his tax returns and financial records, as well as the select committee's attempt to get Trump's White House records from the National Archives and Records Administration.

+In January, the Supreme Court turned down Trump's request to block the release of his White House documents, and the committee received the records soon after.
+Only Justice Clarence Thomas noted he would have granted Trump's request to shield the records from House investigators.

 for more features.